Ever been driving and seen a piece of silo art that made you stop?

 Recognising the value it added to local tourism, non-profit creative consultancy FORM decided to create the PUBLIC Silo Trail in Western Australia.
 Since then, the concept has taken off in New South Wales, Queensland, South Australia and especially Victoria, with local and international artists invited to take part.

-Dotted across the country, these gigantic murals depict scenes that reflect the land around them and the people who live there, with road-trippers following the trail or happening upon these brightly coloured lcanvases.
+Dotted across the country, these gigantic murals depict scenes that reflect the land around them and the people who live there, with road-trippers following the trail or happening upon these brightly coloured canvases.

 The state where it all began, the PUBLIC Silo Art Trail was the first to light up regional Australia, starting with what remains one of the more colourful murals at Northam, 100 kilometres east of Perth.